 As the radar antenna turns, it emits extremely short bursts of radio waves, called pulses.
 Each pulse lasts about 0.0000016 second, with a 0.00019-second "listening period" in between.
 The transmitted radio waves move through the atmosphere at about the speed of light.

 By recording the direction in which the antenna was pointed, the direction of the target is known as well.
 Generally, the better the target is at reflecting radio waves (i.e., more raindrops, larger hailstones, etc.), the stronger the reflected radio waves, or echo, will be.
 This information is observed within the 0.00019-second listening period with the process repeated up to 1,300 times per second.
 By keeping track of the time it takes the radio waves to leave the antenna, hit the target, and return to the antenna, the radar can calculate the distance to the target.

 By their design, Doppler radar systems can provide information regarding the movement of targets as well their position.
 When the WSR-88D transmits a pulse of radio waves, the system keeps track of the phase (shape, position, and form) of the transmitted radio waves.
 By measuring the shift in phase between a transmitted pulse and a received echo, the target's radial velocity (the movement of the target directly toward or away from the radar) can be calculated.
 Our Doppler radar continually scans the skies up to 250 miles in every direction from the radar and beams back information on the intensity of the storms it detects.

-Another useful product the radar produces is the "velocity" or Doppler data which shows which way the winds are blowing in the atmosphere.
+Another useful product the radar produces is the "velocity" or Doppler data (example image just below), which shows which way the winds are blowing in the atmosphere.
 Areas that are colored yellow and red indicate winds that are blowing away from the radar site.
 Areas that are colored in green and blue indicate winds that are blowing toward the radar site.
 The radar site in the pictures below is located to the southeast of these images.
 The brighter the color, the faster the wind is moving.